 7.1.1 Architecture of a Rails application

-As we’ve discussed earlier Rails is a web framework that implements the Model-View-Controller pattern.
-We’ve already had a discussion on the different parts of the MVC pattern in chapter .
-But as a quick refresher we’d like to offer you a short summary.
+As we’ve discussed earlier, Rails is a web framework that implements the Model-View-Controller pattern.
+We’ve already had a discussion on the different parts of the MVC pattern in chapter 6.
+But as a quick refresher, we’d like to offer you a short summary.

 The Model represents the data / domain model of your application.
 Almost all operations that concern data manipulation or business logic should be placed inside models.

 The view is often a visual representation of the data but in fact is your user interface to the application.
 That means a view can also be xml for other applications to use as the interface to your application.

 And the last part is the controller, which receives input and in an action it will delegate that input to the appropriate models for processing.
 The controller will then receive the data back from the models and choose an appropriate view for representing that data.

-To see how this pattern is implemented by Rails let’s take a look at the data flow of a rails application.
+To see how this pattern is implemented by Rails, let’s take a look at the data flow of a rails application.

 7.1.2 Information flow through a Rails application